Outsourcing: Australia overview

 Australia's various states and territories impose duty on the transfer of certain property.
 The form and extent of the duty imposed depends on the nature and location of the relevant property, the terms of the transaction and the transacting parties.

 A non-resident customer and/or supplier may still be required to pay duty where the relevant assets are located in Australia.

 Australian corporations pay income tax on their taxable income at a corporate tax rate of 30%.

-In an outsourcing context, it is important that a customer be entitled to a deduction for payments made to a supplier.
-Whether a deduction is available will depend on the nature and purpose of the outsourcing arrangement.
+In an outsourcing context, it is important that a customer is entitled to a deduction for payments made to a supplier.
+Whether a deduction is available depends on the nature and purpose of the outsourcing arrangement.

 Other tax issues